zvada/technology/docs/software/markdown-migration.md

         [user@client ~ ] $ git push origin <BRANCH NAME>

 3. Open your browser and navigate to your GitHub fork
-4. Submit a pull request containing the following tasks in the body:
+4. Submit a pull request containing with the following body:

         <LINK TO TWIKI DOCUMENT>

         - [ ] Enter date into "Migrated" column of google sheet
+    - If you are migrating a document, also add this task:

             - [ ] Add migration header to TWiki document
+    - If you are archiving a document, add this task:

+            - [ ] Move TWiki document to the trash

 See an example pull request [here](https://github.com/opensciencegrid/technology/pull/98).

 After the pull request
 ----------------------

-After the pull request is merged, replace the contents of TWiki document with the div, linking to the location of the migrated document:
+After the pull request is merged, replace the contents of TWiki document with the div if you're migrating the document, linking to the location of the migrated document:

 ```
 <div style="border: 1px solid black; margin: 1em 0; padding: 1em; background-color: #FFDDDD; font-weight: 600;">